Material resource efficiency

 Our objectives and targets are ambitious, reflecting our determination to drive continuous improvement in line with our long term commitment to delivering business success responsibly.
 In the area of material resource efficiency the targets are wider than simple waste reduction although we want to deliver a further 15% reduction in our waste footprint indexed appropriately.
 In addition to this and to demonstrate our commitment, we have introduced targets to drive adoption of waste disposal options with least environmental impact.
 Our targets in the waste area are:

-- To decrease hazardous waste amount (indexed to sales) by 15%
+- To reduce hazardous waste amount (indexed to sales) by 15%

 - To decrease non-hazardous waste amount (indexed to number of employees) by 15%